binaryphile/binaryphile.github.io/_posts/2018-08-13-approach-bash-like-a-developer-part-15-strict-mode-caveats.md

-The *(exit $_err_)* is to reset the error value to the one passed via *_err_*, which can then be picked up by *die* or whatever function/command you choose to use.
+The *(exit $_err_)* is to reset the error value to the one passed via *_err_*, which can then be picked up by *die* or whatever function/command you choose to use on the right-hand side of the *||*.

 Set on You
 ----------